cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/hooks.md

 ## OnConnect
-`OnConnect` is a function to be called **after** adding it to epoll.The difference is that onConnect can get data but OnAccept cannot.
+`OnConnect` is a function to be called **after** adding it to epoll.
+The difference is that onConnect can get data but OnAccept cannot.
 ```shell
 OnConnect func(ctx context.Context, conn network.Conn) context.Context
 ```